 Here are the guidelines and treatments which are needed.

-1) First, empty all cabinets, shelves and closets where they have been seen or thought to exist.
+First, if the problem is in the home, empty all cabinets, shelves and closets where they have been seen or thought to exist.
 Any food stuff which has them active must be discarded in sealed plastic bags.
 This will help contain them until the garbage is picked up.

 If you are not sure if something has activity, store it in a plastic bag and check it every day to two.
 If there are any Maize Weevils in the food, they will try to get out within a week or two.
 If some are found, throw away the entire bag immediately.